 There are several ethical concerns pertaining to the design of a pinch meter that is specifically tailored to a recovering stroke patient's needs.
 These include safety aspects as well as professional standards of ethics that must be upheld.
-Since there are pre-existing pinch gauge designs currently on the market, special care must be taken to not infringe upon any copyrights or patents of the current designs.
+Since there are preexisting pinch gauge designs currently on the market, special care must be taken to not infringe upon any copyrights or patents of the current designs.
 In terms of safety, the device should not endanger or harm a patient in any way.
 This means that the design should be nontoxic and safe; it should have no sharp edges, exposed wires, or allergenic materials.
+However, since the device is not specifically doing anything to the patient, and instead the patient is doing something to it, no IRB approval is needed prior to production and clinical trials (Bourne 2011).